UniverseCitiz3n/Intune-Tools/README.md

   * See which scripts are applied
   * Download script contents (decoded)
 * Dark/Light Mode Toggle 💪
+* Automatically refreshes your Graph token when it expires
+* Manual token refresh button for on-demand renewal

 ### Browser Compatibility
 * Chrome – Fully supported